accuknox/help/docs/saas/app-behavior.md

 + **Network Observability:**

-Network Observability shows the ingress and egress connection that are coming to ang going out of the pod.
+Network Observability shows the ingress and egress connection that are coming to and going out of the pod.

 It gives the information regarding Port number, source from where the ingress connection is coming and Destination to which egress connection is destined to go.